 Burgess, who once wrote the book poetically titled book Tim Book Two, detailed his vinyl adventures and details his lifelong passion for vinyl and the shops that sell them.

-Speaking to Far Out exclusively, Burgess described the book as being “about friends of mine, some who were quite well known, and Ian Rankin was one of them, where they set me a challenge in the book where I had to find a record, in a record shop which was the idea behind it.”
+Speaking to Far Out exclusively, Burgess described the book as being “ friends of mine, some who were quite well known, and Ian Rankin was one of them, where they set me a challenge in the book where I had to find a record, in a record shop which was the idea behind it.”

 So we thought why not ask the Vinyl King himself about some of his favourite British record shops that he’s stumbled across on his travels and here is his top five.